 2. Pay Attention To Tile Porosity

 Another critical feature not to be missed is porosity.
 It is determined by the ratio of air holes to solids in a tile, which impacts the amount of water it absorbs.
-If you are doing the install in a moisture prone area, such as a bathroom, kitchen, mud room, laundry room, pay close attention to this rating.
+If you are installing tile in a moisture prone area, such as a bathroom, kitchen, mud room, laundry room, pay close attention to this rating.

 Here are Porosity Classifications:

 Impervious: water absorption of 0.5 percent or less.
 Recommended for use in the kitchen and especially bathroom.

 Vitreous: water absorption of 0.5 percent to 3 percent.